JoshuaOhYQ/ETC2073/docs/Data_Structures.md

 ## Dictionaries
 Dictionaries are one of Python's most powerful and commonly used data structures.
 They store data as key-value pairs, providing fast lookups and flexible data organization.
-They are mutable, unordered and does not allow duplicates.
+They are mutable, unordered and do not allow duplicates.
 The keys of the dictionaries must be hashable (strings, numbers, tuples, but not lists).
 There is a specific way of defining dictionaries in Python:

 !!! info "Common Use Cases"